rkneusel9/PracticalDeepLearningPython/README.md

                 pip3 install tensorflow-cpu  (TF 2.8)
                 then update repo code to move 'keras' imports to 'tensorflow.keras'

-    The file '''tutorial.pdf''' is a beginner's guide to NumPy, SciPy, Matplotlib, and Pillow.
+    The file *tutorial.pdf* is a beginner's guide to NumPy, SciPy, Matplotlib, and Pillow.